 The crossovers have taken over the auto industry.
-Every marque not only has one but sells them by the bucket-full.
-Larger carrying capacity, better fuel economy than a full-blown SUV, often AWD, and smaller footprint making them drive more car-like than truck-like.
+Every marque not only has multiple examples of this style car but sells them by the bucket-full.
+Larger carrying capacity, better fuel economy than a full-blown SUV, often AWD, and a smaller footprint, allow crossovers to drive more car-like than truck-like.
 Few people will argue the position that crossovers are super cool vehicles.
 Practical?
 Sure.
 But cool?
 Not so much.
 The AMC Eagle was uncool before it was cool to be uncool.
 It shot for crossover status before that existed in America.
 And for all its efforts, went down in a glorious blaze of obscurity.

 AMC was most notably the parent company behind Jeep.
 But, AMC made some other really cool cars over the years, like the Rambler, Marlin, AMX, Gremlin, and the Javelin.
 The muscle cars and heavy, tail-finned cruisers of the ‘50s and ‘60s weren’t paying the bills at AMC.